MicrosoftDocs/mesh-docs/mesh/develop/build-your-basic-environment/configuring-for-avatar-movement-and-teleportation.md

 ## Overview

 In order for Mesh avatars to move around and teleport in your experience successfully, it's important to follow certain design guidelines.
-In this article, you'll get detailed information about the Layers provided by the Mesh toolkit and how to ensure that the GameObjects in a Scene are assigned to the appropriate Layer.
-There are also some general tips for things such as avatar movement limits and collider design.
+This article contains information on how to set up surfaces for movement and teleportation, tips for things such as avatar movement limits and collider design, and a detailed section about Layers.

+## Avatar Movement Guidance

+A scene should have Colliders for the avatar to walk and teleport on.
+In general, a low poly Mesh Collider that tightly fits the visual geometry will produce the best results.
+Box Colliders work great for trivial scenarios, but can result in some problems such as causing the avatar to get stuck on the corners or defeat step height limits.

+### Mesh avatar movement limits:

+Maximum walkable slope: <45 degrees
+Maximum step height: 0.3
+Avatar capsule radius: 0.3
+Avatar capsule height: 2
+Avatar height: 1.8

+### Suggestions for best results:

+- Align the collision surfaces with the visual surfaces that the avatar will walk on.
+This is important in order to avoid issues with the avatar's position relative to the visual surface (to prevent floating or clipping).

+- Rounded corners help smooth out avatar movement and prevent the avatar from getting stuck.

+- To block avatar movement, use steep slopes or a height much larger than the maximum step height.

+    - Modify the shape of your colliders to create surfaces that are naturally difficult or impossible for the avatar to traverse.
+For instance, use a Mesh Collider with an irregular shape that doesn't provide a flat surface or walkable slope for the avatar to stand on.

+    - In some cases a Capsule Collider or similar rounded shape on objects or areas the avatar shouldn't walk on may suffice.
+These shapes are unwalkable if the slope is steep enough and will cause the avatar to slide off.

 ## Collision Layers